 - respond to any feedback you send us if you’ve asked us to

-- send email alerts to users who request them
+- send email alerts or newsletters to users who request them

 - allow you to access registry services and make transactions

 - provide you with information about our other services if you want it